A topic from the subject of Thermodynamics in Chemistry.

 • V is the volume

-Critical Point: The critical point is characterized by a specific temperature (Tc) and pressure (Pc) at which the liquid and gaseous phases become indistinguishable.
-At temperatures above Tc, no amount of pressure can liquefy the gas.
+The critical point is characterized by a specific temperature (Tc) and pressure (Pc) at which the liquid and gaseous phases become indistinguishable.
+Above Tc (the critical temperature), no amount of pressure can liquefy the gas.

-Benedict-Webb-Rubin Equation: The Benedict-Webb-Rubin equation is a more complex but accurate equation of state that considers the temperature dependence of intermolecular forces.
+The Benedict-Webb-Rubin equation is a more complex but more accurate equation of state that considers the temperature dependence of intermolecular forces.
+It is more accurate than the van der Waals equation, especially at higher pressures.

 where: